About the course

 Some postgraduate research students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate prior to applying for a Tier 4 visa.
 Further information can be found on our Tier 4 (General) Student visa page.
 For some courses, the requirement to apply for an ATAS certificate may depend on your research area.

-The department has excellent facilities for the large number of full-time research students who are well integrated into the research of the department.
+The department has excellent facilities for the large number of full-time research students who are integrated in research of the department.

 Research in the department is organised around six major themes: